GreenStoneWei/Eyes_on_Taiwan/README.md

 ## Features and Tech used

 - Linux Crontab: to assign scheduled scraping tasks.
-- Article **Recommender System**: recommend similar article based on [tf-idf](https://zh.wikipedia.org/wiki/Tf-idf) analysis method.
+- Article **Recommender System** - find similar articles based on [tf-idf](https://zh.wikipedia.org/wiki/Tf-idf) analysis method:
     1. Set up stemmers and stop words then slice each valid word.
     2. Calculate the term frequency of each article and all article corpus.
     3. Convert term frequency into a vector and map it on a 50 dimension vector space model.
-    4. Find similar articles by calculating cosine theta.
-The result closer to 1 stands for the two articles are similar.
+    4. Find similar articles by calculating cosine theta of two article.
+The result closer to 1 stands for higher similarity.
 - Text Mining: Abstract extraction model:
     1. Slice each sentence.
     2. Calculate the term frequency of the article.
 A word with higher frequency means that its more important to the article.